 - Because this recipe contains molasses, the pancakes can burn easily, so keep a close eye on your pancakes as they cook.

 - Nutrition info listed below is for 1 of 8 vegan gluten free pancakes, without toppings and using unsweetened almond milk (calorie count for 1 vegan pancake is 181 calories).
 Nutrition info is to only be used as a rough guide.
-Click here for more info on how calorie counts on this website are determined.
+Click here for more info on how nutrition info on this website is determined.